 NOSE: Notes of buckwheat honey, vanilla cream and milk chocolate with hints of subtle wood smoke, raspberry reduction and nutmeg.

-PALATE: Slightly savory rye bread, clove and floral notes balance the rich sweetness of Garry Oak flavor.
+PALATE: Slightly savory rye bread, clove and floral notes balance the dry character of Garry Oak flavor.

 Release Number: 0111